flowerrrr/RMT-angular/README.md

 ## Accessing local server from smartphone

+Run

+    ng serve --host 192.168.178.40

-Windows Firewall must be configured to allow access to port 4200 and 8453 from the local network.
+Windows Firewall must be configured to allow access to port 4200 and 8090 (rest-api Port) from the local network.

 ## Further help